Skip to content

 Available updates

-The top of Dashboard summarizes counts such as hubs, connected clients, plan status, and live activity.
+The top of Dashboard summarizes counts such as hubs, clients, policies, live telemetry, log coverage, and public domains.
 Treat these as a quick pulse, then open the matching page for details.

 For a clean review, move through Dashboard in this order: